Settlement offer: United Kingdom

 In England and Wales, offers to settle are governed by Part 36 of the Civil Procedure Rules.
 The rules were significantly changed in 2015 to reflect developments in case law.
 These changes included provision for a settlement offer to be time-limited and to be automatically withdrawn if not accepted by a specified time.
 One factor leading to change was an Appeal Court hearing in the case of Gibbon v Manchester City Council (2010), where "the central question raised [was] whether Part 36 embodies a self-contained code or is subject to the general law of offer and acceptance insofar as it fails expressly to provide otherwise".

 An offer of settlement may be called a Part 36 offer, Calderbank Offer, Calderbank Letter, or Offer of Compromise.
 A Part 36 offer must be evidenced in writing.
+Part 36 does not apply directly where a dispute is being addressed via arbitration, but its principles were applied by Edwards-Stuart J in Paul Price v Ian Carter, where an application was made to enforce an arbitration award and a counter-claim was made to set it aside.

 Under Scots law, a "pursuer's offer in settlement" plays a similar role "in promoting and encouraging early settlement of cases".